China–Somalia relations: 2010s

 In June 2014, during the Arab-China Summit in Beijing, Somali Foreign Minister Abdirahman Duale Beyle met with his Chinese counterpart Wang Yi to discuss bilateral cooperation between Somalia and China.
 The meeting was held at the Chinese foreign ministry center and focused on trade, security and reconstruction.
 Among the issues discussed were the various Chinese development projects that were in the process of being implemented in Somalia.
 Beyle also indicated that the Chinese authorities were slated to broaden their support for Somalia, which would serve to create new employment opportunities.
 Additionally, Wang commended the Somali federal government on its peace-building efforts.
 He likewise reaffirmed the historically close diplomatic ties between both territories, recalling China's recognition of the nascent Somali Republic in 1960 and Somalia's subsequent campaigning which helped China obtain a permanent seat in the United Nations Security Council.
 On 30 June 2014, Chinese Foreign Ministry spokesman Hong Lei announced that China would dispatch a diplomatic team on 1 July to reopen the Chinese embassy in Mogadishu.
 He described the move as both recognition that the Somali authorities were making progress in their national reconstruction efforts and a symbol of the importance that the Chinese government attaches to its bilateral relations with Somalia.
 On 3 July 2014, Chargé d'Affaires of the Embassy of the People's Republic of China Wei Hongtian presented his credentials to Foreign Minister of Somalia Abdirahman Duale Beyle at an event in the Somali capital.
 Beyle similarly hailed the appointment as a sign of the nation's strengthening security and foreign diplomatic relations.
 On 12 October 2014, the new Chinese embassy officially opened in Mogadishu.

-On 15 December 2014, Wei Hongtian presented his credentials to President Hassan Sheikh Mohamud as the newly appointed Chinese Ambassador to Somalia.
-He is the first such envoy after the reopening of the Chinese embassy in Mogadishu.
-Foreign Minister of Somalia Beyle and Ambassador Wei subsequently held a joint press conference, wherein the officials pledged to further strengthen bilateral ties.
-As part of the local reconstruction process, Wei also indicated that the Chinese authorities were slated to implement various development projects in Somalia.